nrfconnect/sdk-nrf/samples/bluetooth/direct_test_mode/README.rst

    However, you must still program the application core to boot up the network core.
    You can use any sample for this, for example, the :ref:`nrf5340_empty_app_core`.
    The :ref:`nrf5340_empty_app_core` is built and programmed automatically by default.
-   If you want to program another sample for the application core, unset the :option:'CONFIG_NCS_SAMPLE_EMPTY_APP_CORE_CHILD_IMAGE' option.
+   If you want to program another sample for the application core, unset the :kconfig:'CONFIG_NCS_SAMPLE_EMPTY_APP_CORE_CHILD_IMAGE' option.

 .. _dtm_testing: